Esylus/Coding-Standards/1_ReviewStandards.md

 ## 1. Code Review Overview

-*Code Reviews are a process that is both technical and social.
+*Code reviews are a process that is both technical and social.
 The seasoned reviewer will not only seek out bugs / issues but will also recognize opportunities to praise the work and offer conscientious feedback to help teamates improve.*

 * Code reviews are an opportunity to share knowledge and make informed engineering decisions.
 * The wise code reviewer will pick their battles and not try to attack all aspects of an authors code in a single review.